 Over to you

-Contrave is a newer weight loss medication that works by influencing hormone levels in your body, by manipulating your appetite and by modulating your body set point through your hypothalamus.
+Contrave is a newer weight loss medication that works by influencing hormone levels in your body, manipulating your appetite, and modulating your body set point through your hypothalamus.

 Contrave really is just a combination of two medications: Wellbutrin and Naltrexone.

 But just because this is a new weight loss medication doesn’t mean it will work for you.